kizvki/Insect-Scanner/README.md

 <br>

-_For more information, please refer to the [Documentation](https://apple-puppet-9e4.notion.site/Public-documentation-d2a36e2fab1b421ab56437c818de71e7)_
+_For more information, you are welcome to contact us._
 <p align="right">(<a href="#readme-top">back to top</a>)</p>